rmera/gomd/README.md

 ### Tasks

 goMD can perform several tasks, and it was designed so that the implementation of new tasks is rather simple.
-The task name is *not* case-sensitive.
+The task name is **not** case-sensitive.
 The current tasks and their flags are:

-* Ramachandran:
+* Ramachandran: Obtains the phi and psi angles for each residue/chain pair given on each frame on the trajectory.
+If the RGB keyword and the number of total frames that will be read from the trajectory are given, in addition to the phi/psi pair, three more columns will be printed for each residue/chain pair: The RGB numbers for a color (0 to 255) which will progress from red to purple (the standard hue circle) with increasing frames.
+This is useful to plot each phi/psi with its own color and follow the proggression of them with the trajectory.
+A little Python tool for plotting these reults is included.

 ```
 	./gomd  [-skip=X -begin=Y ] Ramachandran pdbname xtcname "residuename1 chain1" "residuename2 chain2" ... "residuenameN chainN" [RGB total_frames]
 ```

-	Will plot the phi and psi angles for each residue/chain pair given on each frame on the trajectory.
-If the RGB keyword and the number of total frames that will be read from the trajectory are given, in addition to the phi/psi pair, three more columns will be printed for each residue/chain pair: The RGB numbers for a color (0 to 255) which will progress from red to purple (the standard hue circle) with increasing frames.
-This is useful to plot each phi/psi with its own color and follow the proggression of them with the trajectory.
-A little Python tool for plotting these reults is included.

-* RMSD: Plots the RMSD of the given selections against the coordinates in the reference PDB file for those selections.
+* RMSD: Obtains the RMSD of the given selections against the coordinates in the reference PDB file for those selections.

 ```
 	./gomd [-skip=X -begin=Y] RMSD pdbname xtcname "selection1" "selection2" ... "selectionN"